 The earliest ethnographica and art objects collected by the museum are already attested in the seventeenth-century Cabinet of Art of Brandenburg-Prussia (Brandenburgisch-Preussische Kunstkammer).
 The collection experienced its greatest expansion in the late nineteenth and early twentieth centuries.
 Many objects came to the museum via scientific expeditions, military expeditions and missionary work, in particular in the German colonies of the time.

 The Deutsche Forschungsgemeinschaft (DFG) is making possible the digitization of the historical archive of the Ethnologisches Museum.
 The digitized materials are to be made available via a public database and online libraries such as the Deutsche Digitale Bibliothek.

 Project leader: Dr. Dorothea Deterts

-Project members: Anja Zenner (museologist, chief archivist), Hendryk Ortlieb (museologist), Mert Babaoglu (student assistant)
+Project members: Anja Zenner (museologist, chief archivist until 2020), Hendryk Ortlieb (museologist), Mert Babaoglu (student assistant until 2021)